p4rkerw/SALSA/Tutorial/Tutorial.md

 --funcotation reference/funcotator_dataSources.v1.6.20190124g \
 --threads 4
 ```
 **(Recommended) Step 5:** Use barcode celltype annotations to filter the coordinate-sorted cellranger bam using the CB tag.
-This step is required if you want to analyze cell-specific or single cell allelic effects.
+This step will speed up downstream analysis by eliminating barcodes that do not meet quality control.
 The barcode annotation file has three columns where the first column is the barcode, the second column is the library_id, and the third column is the celltype annotation.
 For the purposes of the tutorial, we will only filter chr22.

 **Usage**
 ```